jiangsheng/jiangsheng.github.io/docs/blogs/2005/02/notes-5.rst

    | Money from, Tuition go
    | Fond :8% from Fed.
 40% from state texes, 52% from local tax from
-     local commuty.(by voters)
+     local community.(by voters)
    | Tuitions

-   |  Equality of oppitunity
+   |  Equality of opportunity
    |   public school: funded by gov poor area , less money, less likely
      children have higher edu.
-   |   Private/Religius school not funded by gov(usual by religious org)
+   |   Private/Religious school not funded by gov(usual by religious org)
      .
 Questions about private school student parents have to pay private school tuition and public edu tax
-   |   Increate secular nature quially
+   |   Increase secular nature quially

    |   press on use tax to private school. arguments
    |    lower taxes?public school offer the best change of
-     equally.should not be less funded.private school devisive.own
+     equally.should not be less funded.private school devisive. own concern.
-     concern.
    |    parent decide, unfair tax as well as tuition
-   |   solution no to satify every
+   |   solution no to satisfy every
    |
-   |   use of the tuitions foutures, each child to recieve scholship
+   |   use of the tuitions foutures, each child to receive scholarship
-     with educal value, schools compete the scholship
+     with educational value, schools compete the scholarship
-   |    each child to recieve scholship with educal value,school can add
+   |    each child to receive scholarship with edueducationalal value,school can add
      tuition
    |
    |   in trouble.